Tom Brady Workout and Diet

 Brady on His Strict Diet

 Whether that’s what I eat, whether I drink or don’t drink, it’s always football-centric.
 I want to be the best I can be every day.

-Tom Brady’s Fitness Routine
+Tom Brady’s Workout Routine

 Brady is all about pliability: targeted, deep-force muscle work that lengthens the muscles, keeping them flexible and strong.